remix-run/remix/docs/tutorial/1-installation.md

 ### Environment variable for NPM tokens

-A lot our customers like to use an environment variable for their token.
+Alternatively, a lot our customers like to use an environment variable for their token.
 You can export it from your bash profile and/or set it up on your CI.

 ```bash
 //npm.remix.run/:_authToken=${REMIX_REGISTRY_TOKEN}
 @remix-run:registry=https://npm.remix.run
 ```

-This way you can share a repo with other people who have a remix license without commiting it to the source code.
+This way you can share a repo with other people who have a Remix license without commiting it to the source code.

-## Start the development server
+## Start the server

 Depending on the starter template you used, the step here can be a little different.
 Refer to the README.md in your project for more specific instructions on how to start the dev server and which port it will be running on.